AsifArko/iland/markdown/GITHUB_SETUP.md

 ## Problem

-Your Fermi application is trying to download from a private GitHub repository, which requires authentication.
+Your iland application is trying to download from a private GitHub repository, which requires authentication.
 Without proper GitHub authentication, users get "Not Found" errors when trying to download.

 ## Solution